peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

-The number of Unicode code points in the given string.
+The number of Unicode code points in the specified string.

 <b>Exceptions:</b>